-In this Sifu’s Corner, brother Markos wanted to know two things.
+In this Sifu’s Corner, brother Markos wanted A Kung Fu Lesson on two things.

 - How can we tense yet be relaxed to make our strike more effective?